Trump asks US Supreme Court to end protections for Syrian immigrants

 Sign up now: Get ST's newsletters delivered to your inbox

-Feb 26 - President Donald Trump's administration asked the U.S. Supreme Court on Thursday to intervene in its effort to strip deportation protections from about 6,000 Syrians living in the United States.
+WASHINGTON - President Donald Trump’s administration asked the US Supreme Court on Feb 26 to intervene in its effort to strip deportation protections from about 6,000 Syrians living in the United States.

 TPS was first extended to Syrians in 2012 during former President Barack Obama’s administration, after the country plunged into a civil war that culminated with the toppling of President Bashar al-Assad in December 2024.

-In November, U.S. Judge Katherine Polk Failla in Manhattan blocked the Trump administration from terminating TPS for Syrians.
-The New York-based 2nd U.S. Circuit Court of Appeals on February 17 declined to halt that order.
+In November 2025, US Judge Katherine Polk Failla in Manhattan blocked the Trump administration from terminating TPS for Syrians.
+The New York-based 2nd US Circuit Court of Appeals on Feb 17 declined to halt that order.

+The Justice Department said in a filing that lower courts were flouting the Supreme Court’s prior orders in the cases involving Venezuela’s TPS designation.

 The court requested a response to the administration’s request by March 5 from a group of Syrians challenging the policy.
 REUTERS